"You'd better man up, buddy."

 The protesters don't like this at all, having to deal with someone who is permitted to speak to them.
 Luis rushes over and the three of them began to mount an attack of their own, but they're thwarted as their foe cranks his radio, drowning them out.
 It's the opening riff from 'Crazy Train' and for a moment I consider believing in a higher power.

 The protesters are nonplussed, uncertain what to do.
 He flips them off and peels out.
-They yell as they choke on his exhaust, then Parker turns his amp back toward the clinic, hoping his voice can be heard inside.
-I'm told it's more Miss Othmar inside unless the door is open.
+They yell as they choke on his exhaust, then Parker turns his amp back toward the clinic, hoping his voice can be heard.
+I'm told that inside it sounds like more of Miss Othmar unless the door is open.

 Mr. 'Stang reappears a few minutes later and the scene replays.
 He points at us and shoots us a thumbs-up before roaring off.
 Parker glares at me as I struggle to keep a smile off my face.

 "My daughter is sixteen and she just took her SATs.
 If you go in that door you're never going to know the joy of seeing your child take her SATs in sixteen years!"

 The Preacher is much clearer and more composed over his speaker than Parker and Luis, but his selling points are pretty scattershot.
 He holds a sign that says INNOCENT BLOOD SPILLED HERE when he's not speaking, but given the devotion of the others he's kind of a piker.
 After 90 minutes he's gone, one less amped zealot to deal with.
 At one point there were four, taking shifts like acts in the most unappealing play ever.
 When Parker finally shambles off with the final speaker the silence is stunning.

 * * *

 "Only a mother with serious mental problems would ever come here, but Jesus loves you and only though him can you be saved."